Compliance Partnership boosts compliance at Baiada worksites

 In its compliance partnership with the Fair Work Ombudsman, Baiada Group, Australia’s second largest poultry processer, has significantly improved its workplace practices and addressed the exploitation of vulnerable overseas workers by its contractors.

-A report published today details the progress Baiada has made in improving compliance with workplace laws at its sites as a result of entering into a Compliance Partnership with the Fair Work Ombudsman just over a year ago.
+A report published (PDF 12.2MB) today details the progress Baiada has made in improving compliance with workplace laws at its sites as a result of entering into a Compliance Partnership with the Fair Work Ombudsman just over a year ago.

 The Compliance Partnership involved Baiada last year publicly declaring it had a “moral and ethical” responsibility to join with the Fair Work Ombudsman to eliminate the exploitation of vulnerable workers by contractors at its sites.

 The Compliance Partnership is underpinned by a three-year Proactive Compliance Deed that requires the Baiada Group – comprising Baiada Poultry Pty Ltd and Bartter Enterprises Pty Ltd – to make good past underpayments by contractors and to continue to implement changes to its practices on its worksites to ensure compliance with workplace laws.